 Star Bulk Carriers (SBLK) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the shipping company had lost 0.91% over the past month.
-This has was narrower than the Transportation sector's loss of 2.08% and lagged the S&P 500's gain of 0.39% in that time.
+Prior to today's trading, shares of the shipping company had gained 0.29% over the past month.
+This has outpaced the Transportation sector's loss of 1.26% and lagged the S&P 500's gain of 0.87% in that time.

-Star Bulk Carriers will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from Star Bulk Carriers as it approaches its next earnings report date.
 The company is expected to report EPS of $2.60, up 766.67% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $478.17 million, up 157.05% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $478.17 million, up 157.05% from the prior-year quarter.

 SBLK's full-year Zacks Consensus Estimates are calling for earnings of $6.44 per share and revenue of $1.41 billion.
 These results would represent year-over-year changes of +3688.24% and +102.78%, respectively.

-Investors might also notice recent changes to analyst estimates for Star Bulk Carriers.
+It is also important to note the recent changes to analyst estimates for Star Bulk Carriers.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Star Bulk Carriers is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Star Bulk Carriers is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, Star Bulk Carriers is holding a Forward P/E ratio of 3.23.
-Its industry sports an average Forward P/E of 3.82, so we one might conclude that Star Bulk Carriers is trading at a discount comparatively.
+In terms of valuation, Star Bulk Carriers is currently trading at a Forward P/E ratio of 3.27.
+This valuation marks a discount compared to its industry's average Forward P/E of 3.85.

 The Transportation - Shipping industry is part of the Transportation sector.
-This industry currently has a Zacks Industry Rank of 111, which puts it in the top 44% of all 250+ industries.
+This group has a Zacks Industry Rank of 111, putting it in the top 44% of all 250+ industries.

 Click to get this free report